esmahaber/tech-case-study/README.md

 ## Introduction

 Tech case study is a personal expense management web application.
-The website contains components where the user enters weekly, monthly and yearly expenses and income and can view statistics
+The website contains components where the user enters weekly, monthly, yearly expenses and income also can view statistics.

 ## File Structure
 ```tech-case-study